afsalthaj/zendesk-search/README.md

 * Json decoding is minimised as much as possible, instead of decoding it to strictly typed data (case classes).
 All the entities are assumed to have a required primary-key, and an optional organization_id.

-### Libraries used: Typelevel
+### Libraries used

-Libraries used are predominantly from Typelevel.
+Libraries used are predominantly from Typelevel ecosystem.

 * decline
 * monocle